hassan-sd/manual-image-captioner/README.md

 # Usage
-* Download the prepacked application from the releases section on the right
+* Download the **prepacked application** from the releases section on the right
 * Run the application exe file which is a portable application for Windows only right now.

+If you want the NodeJS electron build version, clone the repo,run `npm install` and then `npm run start` to load it from nodeJS directly.

+You can fork this repo, make changed and run `npm run build` to build a package deployment.